infinum/eightshift-docs/website/docs/basics/blocks-intro.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs/tree/develop/blocks/init/src/blocks/)

 Before we dive into blocks and see how everything is set, we should describe this setup's mindset.
-If you managed to set up your project by this point with [WP-CLI](wp-cli) command `setup_theme`, you might have a few questions.
+If you've managed to set up your project by this point with the [WP-CLI](wp-cli) command `setup_theme`, you might have a few questions.
 We will try to answer all those questions here.

 ### Why do all my blocks look the same and have the same name structure?

-This is because we defined the name structure for all our blocks and components to load everything automatically.
-For more info about this please check the [block structure](block-structure) and [component structure](blocks-component-structure) chapters.
+This is so because we defined the name structure for all our blocks and components to load everything automatically.
+For more information, please check the [block structure](block-structure) and [component structure](blocks-component-structure) chapters.

 ### What is the difference between components and blocks?

 The main difference is that blocks are available in the block editor's block picker, and components are not.
-With that being said, blocks are registered using the `registerBlockType` method, and components are just here for you to bundle some functionality in one place and reuse it where ever you need.
+With that being said, blocks are registered using the `registerBlockType` method, and components are just here for you to bundle some functionality in one place and reuse it wherever you need.

-For more info about blocks, you can read the [block structure](block-structure) chapter, and about components, you can read in the [component structure](blocks-component-structure) chapter.
+For more information about blocks, read the [block structure](block-structure) chapter.
+To find out more about components, read the [component structure](blocks-component-structure) chapter.

-### Do I need to have storybook stories in my block?
+### Do I need to have Storybook stories in my block?

 No, you don't.
 But we provided you with the ability to use the Storybook for all of your blocks and components.
 Why not use it?
 It will speed up your development time.
-Trust us 🙂.
+Trust us. 🙂

-For more details how to write stories checkout [this chapter](blocks-storybook).
+For more details on how to write stories, check out [this chapter](blocks-storybook).

 ### Do you support block variations, and how can I use them?

 Yes, we do.
 All block variations are located in the `src/Blocks/variations` folder.
-For more info about this, please check the [variations](blocks-variations) chapters.
+For more information about this, please check the [variations](blocks-variations) chapter.

 ### Do you support patterns, and how can I use them?

 Yes, we do.
-For more info about this, please check the [patterns](blocks-patterns) chapters.
+For more information, please read the [patterns](blocks-patterns) chapter.

 ### What is a wrapper?

-All the details about wrapper can be found in [this chapter](blocks-wrapper).
+Read about wrappers in [this chapter](blocks-wrapper).

 ### Do you support inner blocks?

-Yes, we support everything that core natively supports.
-You can find more information about how to use them in [this chapter](block-manifest).
+Yes, we support everything that the core natively supports.
+You can find more information on how to use them in [this chapter](block-manifest).

 ### Why do you use manifest.json in all blocks and components?

-So that we can provide content, attributes, options, and much more across multiple different files in multiple contexts (in both PHP and JS), you can read all about it in [this chapter](block-manifest).
+So that we can provide content, attributes, options, and much more across multiple different files in multiple contexts (in both PHP and JS).
+You can read all about it in [this chapter](block-manifest).

-### Why do you use global manifest.json
+### Why do you use global manifest.json?

-The same answer as the previous one.
+The answer is the same as the previous one.
 In the global `manifest.json`, we have options that are shared across all blocks and components.
 Read more about it in [this chapter](blocks-global-manifest).

 ### If I want to create a new block/component, what do I do?